jessicaan/jessicaan/README.md

 ##### 💡 A little about me

-I'm 30 years old, proudly Brazilian 🇧🇷, and passionate about turning ideas into tech solutions that **actually change people's lives**.
+I'm 30 years old, proudly Brazilian 🇧🇷, and passionate about transforming ideas into **real tech solutions** that make a difference in people's lives.

-I hold a degree in **International Business**, but my story took a turn when I started working in an IT company focused on global operations.
-That’s where I discovered my curiosity for tech – and it quickly became a passion.
-I dove deep, learned to code, and never stopped since. 💻✨
+I hold a degree in **International Business**, but my journey took a new direction when I started working at an IT company with a global reach.
+That’s where I discovered my love for technology — what began as curiosity quickly became my purpose.
+I learned to code, embraced every challenge, and never looked back. 💻✨

-I completed an **MBA in Artificial Intelligence** in 2023 and, today, I work on **building my own tech startups**, leading teams, designing smart solutions, and developing platforms from zero to launch.
+In 2023, I completed an **MBA in Artificial Intelligence**, and today I dedicate myself to **building my own startups**, leading teams, designing intelligent systems, and developing complete platforms from concept to launch.

 My dream?
-To create a company that becomes a reference in **innovation, automation and impact**.
-And I’m already on the way. 🚀
+To build a company recognized for **innovation, automation, and positive impact** — and I’m already on that path. 🚀

+---

+##### ⚙️ My specialties

+- **Frontend Development:** Next.js, React, TypeScript, TailwindCSS, Redux, Shadcn UI
+- **Backend & Databases:** Node.js, Prisma, PostgreSQL, Supabase, AWS Lambda
+- **AI & Automation:** OpenAI API, LLM agents, AI chat interfaces, workflow automation
+- **Design & Product:** UX/UI design, wireframing, product ownership, agile management
+- **Other Skills:** Firebase, Cognito + Amplify, REST APIs, integrations with CRMs and LMSs

+---

+##### 🧩 Freelance Experience

+Alongside my main projects, I’ve also worked as a **freelance developer and consultant**, helping companies and entrepreneurs bring their ideas to life.
+Some highlights include:

+- Developing **custom CRM systems** for small and medium businesses
+- Building **landing pages and web apps** focused on conversion and scalability
+- Creating **automation flows** that connect platforms like Zoho, HubSpot, and WhatsApp Business
+- Supporting startups in **UI redesigns, system integrations, and product strategy**

+Each project taught me something new — about technology, business, and how to turn challenges into efficient digital solutions. 💡

 ---